OkCupid/OKTableViewLiaison/README.md

 ```

 ### Cell/View Registration
-`OKTableViewLiaison` handles cell & view registration for `UITableView` view reuse on your behalf utilizing your sections/rows `OKTableViewRegistrationType`.
+`OKTableViewLiaison` handles cell & view registration for `UITableView` view reuse on your behalf utilizing your sections/rows `OKTableViewRegistrationType<T: UIView>`.

 `OKTableViewRegistrationType` tells the liaison whether your reusable view should be registered via a `Nib` or `Class`.

-By default, `OKTableViewRow` is instantiated with `OKTableViewRow.defaultClassRegistrationType`.
+By default, `OKTableViewRow` is instantiated with `OKTableViewRegistrationType<Cell>.defaultClassType`.

 `OKTableViewSection` supplementary view registration is encapsulated by its`OKTableViewSectionComponentDisplayOption`.
 By default, `OKTableViewSection` `componentDisplayOption` is instantiated with `.none`.